 When paid off monthly, credit cards become simply a means of consolidating purchases into a single location, and paying for them in a single payment to the credit card company.
 Although a small annual fee may be required, such arrangements avoid any interest charges or card usage fees.

 When credit cards are not paid off monthly, they become similar to loans from the bank in that they carry interest charges, minimum monthly payments, and a term for paying off the balance completely.
-Many credit cards charge interest rates around 18% for outstanding balances.
+The average interest rate on a credit card is now over 16%, so carrying a balance can quickly lead to heavy interest charges.

 Though this rate is higher than most loans offered by a bank, a credit card offers a great deal of flexibility that other credit vehicles do not.
 A credit card, for example, may have a maximum limit of credit to be extended to you, but until you reach that limit, you may purchase virtually anything you would like using your credit card, so long as your minimum monthly payment is being made on time.